B3Partners/docker-backup/README.md

 ## Encryption

 The backups can be encrypted with [GPG](https://www.gnupg.org/).
-To enable, set `ENCRYPT=true` and provide the a public key in the `PUBLIC_KEY` variable, on a single line without header and footer to make it easier to specify.
+To enable, set `ENCRYPT=true` and provide a public key in the `PUBLIC_KEY` variable, on a single line without header and footer to make it easier to specify.

-Use the following command to export a GPG key in a single line:
+Use the following command to export a GPG key the required format:

 ```shell
 gpg --armor --export [key-name] | tail -n +3 | head -n -1 | tr -d "[:space:]"